puniverse/capsule/README.md

 The `JVM-Args` manifest attribute can contain a space-separated list of JVM argument that will be used to launch the application.
 Any JVM arguments supplied during the capsule's launch, will override those in the manifest.
 For example, if the `JVM-Args` attribute contains `-Xmx500m`, and the capsule is launched with `java -Xmx800m -jar app.jar`, then the application will be launched with the `-Xmx800m` JVM argument.

+JVM arguments listed on the command line apply both to the Capsule launch process as well as the application process (see *The Capsule Execution Process*).
+Sometimes this is undesirable (e.g. when specifying a debug port, which can only apply to a single process or a port collision will ensue).
+JVM arguments for at the application process (only) can be supplied by adding `-Dcapsule.jvm.args="MY JVM ARGS"` to the command line.

-The `Args` manifest attribute can contain a space-separated list of ommand line arguments to be passed to the application; these will be prepended to any arguments passed to the capsule at launch.
+The `Args` manifest attribute can contain a space-separated list of command line arguments to be passed to the application; these will be prepended to any arguments passed to the capsule at launch.

 The `System-Properties` manifest attribute can contain a space-separated list of system properties that will be defined in the launched application.
 The properties are listed as `property=value` pairs (or just `property` for an empty value).
 Any system properties supplied during the capsule's launch, will override those in the manifest.
 For example, if the `JVM-Args` attribute contains `name=Mike`, and the capsule is launched with `java -Dname=Jason -jar app.jar`, then the application will see the `name` system-property defined as `Jason`.